The Schusterman Center for Judaic & Israel Studies

-Senior Capstone requirement (3 credit hours) must be chosen from the following list of seminars: HIST 4973, Seminar: Militant Religion in the Middle East; HIST 4973, Seminar in Jewish Historiography; MLLL 4970, Seminar: Hebrew Literature.
+Senior Capstone requirement (3 credit hours) must be chosen from the following list of seminars: HIST 4973, Seminar: Militant Religion in the Middle East; HIST 4973, Seminar in Jewish Historiography.

 Students must complete the following language courses for a total of 16 hours:

-HEBR 1115, Beginning Hebrew; HEBR 1225, Beginning Hebrew continued; HEBR 2113, Intermediate Hebrew; HEBR 2213, Intermediate Hebrew, continued.
+HEBR 1115, Beginning Hebrew; HEBR 1225, Beginning Hebrew continued; HEBR 2113, Intermediate Hebrew; HEBR 2213, Topics in Hebrew Grammar.
 (Requirement waived with demonstrated proficiency of language.)

-The minor consists of 18-20 hours, including nine at the upper division level.
+The minor consists of 22 hours, including nine hours at the upper-division level.
 A minimum of five designated Judaic Studies courses will be required, two of which must include Modern Hebrew, or demonstrated proficiency.